DoDoron/Restoration_Reproduce/README.md

 ## Prepare Dataset

 1. Download SIDD-Medium, Validation and Benchmark sRGB dataset at [here](https://www.eecs.yorku.ca/~kamel/sidd/dataset.php).
-2. Use `Crop_SIDD.py` to crop SIDD-Medium sRGB images into 512×512 patches.
+2. Use `Crop_SIDD.py` to crop train images into 512×512 patches.
 3. Run the code as

 ## Train